CameronSchafer/CamJam-Games/Mobile Privacy Policy.md

 ### Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [INSERT CONTACT INFORMATION].
+If you have any questions or concerns about this Privacy Policy, please contact us at camschaf1+info@gmail.com.